eccG2/BW13-P310/README.md

 * gt_is_valid_bw13(fp13_t h0):Checking whether $h0$ is a point of $\mathbb{G}_T$.

 ### Benckmarks and comparisons
-##  Benckmarks
-Timing results can be obtained by performing the following comggnds：
+* Timing results can be obtained by performing the following comggnds：

   1. mkdir build && cd build